-- 85 86 - communities:

-- 8. Calls upon Member States to make efforts to reach the poorest of the poor communities in urban and rural areas by enhancing and creating jobs within their own - 9.
-Encourages the use of existing regional bodies to monitor microfinance projects within the region and ensure transparency by: - (a) Tracking funds from donors to individual Member States: - (b) Reporting the use and effectiveness of those funds to donor states and institutions; - (c) Allowing individual recipient states to use those funds as they see fit and thereby discouraging potentially detrimental intervention; - 10.
-Requests for the creation of a United Nations mediator to oversee and advise for microfinance institutions with the purpose of promoting fair competition and the creation of low but practical interest rates, for both lenders and borrowers; - 11.
-Promotes the creation of an international law respecting each government's national sovereignty for the prevention of cross-lending to incentivize a fairer approach of creating loans; - 12.
-Encourages innovative and avant-garde opportunities in order to facilitate the more efficient distribution of loans granted to women thus enhancing their use and accessibility of loans; - 13.
-Further encourages governments, under their own national sovereignty, to allot a more significant portion of their revenues towards microfinancing without compromising their international standing; - 14.
-Invites Member States to participate in an international database for all microfinance interest rates in order to discourage corruption, encourage competition, and emphasize the importance of transparency in a healthy, growing economy; - 15.
-Suggests that training and access to productive assets, such as useful material resources, be offered to high risk regions prior to providing extensive monetary support; - 16.
-Emphasizes the importance of public awareness with regards to microfinance efforts in order to educate the public on the potential benefits of pursuing microcredit with particular focus on: - (a) The inalienable rights of all women as studies show that women are generally very responsible borrowers who use loans for family well-being and thus are more careful and likely to repay them; - (b) The importance of protecting the rights of indigenous peoples, whose sustenance comes from the land and that over-production does not result in their victimization and the exploitation of natural resources; - 17.
-Stresses the importance and value of research, and the negative effects of
+8. Calls upon Member States to make efforts to reach the poorest of the poor communities in urban and rural areas by enhancing and creating jobs within their own communities;

+- 9. Encourages the use of existing regional bodies to monitor microfinance projects within the region and ensure transparency by: - (a) Tracking funds from donors to individual Member States; - (b) Reporting the use and effectiveness of those funds to donor states and institutions; - (c) Allowing individual recipients to use those funds as they see fit and thereby discouraging potentially detrimental intervention;

+10. Requests for the creation of an advisory board to oversee and advise for microfinance institutions with the purpose of promoting fair competition and the creation of low but practical interest rates, for both lenders and borrowers;

+11. Promotes the creation of a multilateral international treaty respecting each government's national sovereignty for the prevention of cross-lending to give incentive for a fairer approach of creating loans;

+12. Encourages innovative opportunities in order to facilitate the more efficient distribution of loans granted to women thus enhancing their use and accessibility of loans:

+13. Further encourages governments, under their own national sovereignty, to allot a more significant portion of their revenues towards microfinancing without compromising their international standing;

+14. Invites Member States to participate in an international database for all microfinance interest rates in order to discourage corruption, encourage competition, and emphasize the importance of transparency in a healthy, growing economy;

+15. Suggests that training and access to productive assets, such as useful material resources, be offered to high risk regions prior to providing extensive monetary support;

+16. Emphasizes the importance of public awareness with regards to microfinance efforts in order to educate the public on the potential benefits of pursuing microcredit with particular focus on:

+- (a) The studies show that women are generally very responsible borrowers who use loans for family well-being and thus are more careful and likely to repay them; - (b) Calls for a culturally sensitive approach to incorporating women further into the microfinancing sector through educational programs for men, showing the value of women in the workforce and their ability to balance work and family; - (c) The importance of protecting the rights of all peoples within a state, whose sustenance comes from the land and that over-production by a state does not result in their victimization and the exploitation of natural resources; - (d) Encourages all member states to strive for a society balancing tradition and modernity in the economic sphere;